 Is stalking dangerous?

 Yes.
-While a stalker's harassment and threats might at first seem just annoying and a little scary, they often lead to serious violence.
+While a stalker's harassment and threats might at first seem just annoying and a little scary, they often section-wrapper to serious violence.
 Someone who stalks is someone who could hurt you.
 Stalkers have beaten, raped and murdered the people they stalked.
 Take a stalker's threats seriously.

 Who is stalked?

 Very often, battered women are stalked by their abusers, especially if they try to end the relationship.
 Most often, Stalking involves people who were once in a romantic relationship, but sometimes people stalk strangers or acquaintances.

 Who are stalkers?

 Stalkers can be black or white, rich or poor, employed or unemployed.
 Most stalkers are men, but women stalk, too.
 The best way to tell whether someone might stalk you is the way he or she acts.
 If someone you are close to shows several of the danger signs listed below, consider ending the relationship and taking precautions to protect yourself.

 Extreme jealousy and controlling behavior.
 A belief that destiny led him or her to you, so you belong to the stalker in some way.
 Few close friendships and an over-dependence on you as a link to the world.
 Failure to accept responsibility for his or her own behavior, feelings and mistakes.
 Repeated discussions of death, suicide and weapons.